EsteveM/chat-room-project/README.md

 * Firstly, you have to download/clone the project files from this repository onto your local machine.
 Then, cd into the root folder where the project files are located.
 * Secondly, if you want to run the Selenium tests yourself, you have to:
     * Install ChromeDriver, which is the web driver chosen to test the application.
 Please, follow the quick installation [here](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver#quick-installation).
 For instance, if you are on a Mac, just type `brew tap homebrew/cask && brew cask install chromedriver`.
-    * On an IDE such as IntelliJ, right click on the *src/test/java/edu/udacity/java/WebSocketChatApplicationTestLogin* file, and choose *run*.
+    * On an IDE such as IntelliJ, run the application (type `mvn spring-boot:run`), right click on the *src/test/java/edu/udacity/java/WebSocketChatApplicationTestLogin* file, and choose *run*.
     * This is the result that you would obtain.
 All four tests pass:
     ![testsresult](/ScreenShots/testsresult.png)
     ![testsresult2](/ScreenShots/testsresult2.png)